 At the workplace, active listening helps you build a connection of trust with the speaker, and helps identify and solve problems or conflicts that could hamper business performance.

-It’s great to see accountability listed as one of the top soft skills on MuchSkills because we believe it is this skill that helps organisations flourish.
+It’s great to see accountability skills listed as one of the top soft skills on MuchSkills because we believe it is this skill that helps organisations flourish.

 Accountability is about being responsible for your decisions and the tasks you have been assigned.
 It is about taking ownership of your work.
 In teams, it builds trust, strengthening the workplace culture.